devonfw-tutorials/katacoda-scenarios/angular-progressive-webapp/step4.md

 This file is also used to reload the app if there are any changes.

--SwUpdate: This object comes inside the @angular/pwa package and it is used to detect changes and reload the page if needed.
+- SwUpdate: This object comes inside the @angular/pwa package and it is used to detect changes and reload the page if needed.

 ```
   ...